Skip to content

 Note

-The RC file sets a number of environment variables that help ansible to run in a more easily to understand way.
+The rc file sets a number of environment variables that help ansible to run in a more easily to understand way.

 While the ansible-playbook command should work as is with the sourced environment variables, sometimes it's necessary to set some overrides on the command line.
 The following example highlights a couple of overrides that are generally useful.